kaxxa123/BlockchainThings/ContractBytecode/README.md

 This code checked the require condition in: <BR />
 `require (start > 100, "Too small")`

-If the check failed, do code would not jump and the code sequence that follows reverts.
+If the check failed, the code would not jump and the code sequence that follows reverts.

 Stack Values: <BR />
 `c8` - ctr input parameter value